madhura-punde/mcqTest-Backend/README.md

 Backend for Online MCQ Test Application

 I have created this backend project for MCQ Test Applocation.
-For this, I have use mongoose and express framework.
+For this, I have used mongoose and express framework.

 Consider Teacher-Student scenerio